danielsantander/cyberdev/kali-linux/docs/10_env_variables.md

 ```

-**Example** Filter through the list of environment variables to view the `HISTSIZE` value.
-(HISTSIZE value is the maximum number of commands the command history file will store.)
+**Example** Filter through the list of environment variables to view the `HISTSIZE` value (the maximum number of commands the command history file will store).
 ```shell
 $ set | grep HISTSIZE
 HISTSIZE=1000